IN THIS ARTICLE

 Mapping future manufacturing needs against manufacturing requirements

-There are all kinds of pressures on global manufacturing firms to work smarter.
-But the whole business needs to understand where they need to concentrate efforts to fulfil future demand.
+There are all kinds of pressures on global manufacturing firms to work smarter, not least the advent of AI.
+But the whole business needs to understand where they must concentrate efforts to fulfil future demand.

 Future product requirements